South Florida Winter Guard Association was established in 1980 by

 responsibility, and moral values by providing a structured, adult

 are the backbone and core component of the activities.
 The scoring

 process is designed to acknowledge and reward the contributions

 of our instructors and their staffs.
-We provide instructional and
+We provide instructional

-design educational opportunities to Instructors throughout the season
+and design educational opportunities to Instructors throughout

-opportunities with judges, and post-performance critique with judges.
+side-by-side opportunities with judges, and post-performance critique

-is 100% self-funded, and receives no funding from state, county, or
+is 100% self-funded, and receives no funding from state, county,

-(Premiere and Championships), member dues/non-member contest entry
+contests (Premiere and Championships), member dues/non-member contest

-to offset a portion of contest expenses.
+are used to offset a portion of contest expenses.